 First off, you will need to make sure you have hummingbirds in your area and that they are already comfortable with the feeder and nectar you are providing.
 Having an inviting backyard with the right feed and feeder will encourage regular hummingbird visitors that are relatively relaxed in their environment.

 Put in the Work

 This is the hard part, but as with anything else, you will get what you put in.
 Make sure you regularly monitor your hummingbirds as much as possible.
-You will want to know when they traditionally visit your feeders and how long it takes them to feed.
-Over time you will want to increase your presence slowly inching closer to the feeding area, whether from indoors through a window, or by being seating near the feeder.
+You will want to know when they usually visit your feeders and how long it takes them to feed.
+Over time you will want to increase your presence slowly inching closer to the feeding area, whether from indoors through a window, or by being seated near the feeder.